PAMELA through a Magnetic Lens: The magnetic lens

 Let us consider a magnetic field that is purely azimuthal and has a strength that falls off as $B_E/r(AU)$.
 Let us further take the approximation of a flat current sheet in the ecliptic plane.
 In this magnetic field, the Larmor radius of the particle is given by:

-In Fig.~\ref{ParticlePaths1} we show a schematic of the paths of positively charged particles that cross the ecliptic in the current magnetic field configuration.
-For any particle that crosses the ecliptic, its overall motion is towards the center of the solar system.
-For particles of the opposite sign the motion of a particle that crosses the ecliptic is away from the center of the solar system\footnote{We are certainly not the first to notice this effect.
-Indeed it was first shown to exist by Levy in 1976 \cite{Levy:1975p2266,Levy:5p2267}.
-He noted that there should be a large charge asymmetry and that this should exist up to large rigidities - in his case he took it to be up to 30GV, with the high energy cut-off being due to reduced radial gradients at these energies.
-Following this work this effect was considered using the formalism of drifts.
-At low energies the volume of particles that can drift in or out of the central solar system along the current sheet is small.
-Instead the drift of particles down from the poles dominates, resulting in the excess of electrons over positrons at low energies.
-It was argued that the oscillation of the current sheet reduced the effectiveness of the drift along the current sheet, resulting in no modulation above a few GeV.
-We will address this point in section~\ref{lense2}.}.
+In figure~\ref{ParticlePaths1} we show a schematic of the paths of positively charged particles that cross the ecliptic in this toy model of the current magnetic field.
+Any positively charged particle that crosses the ecliptic will have an overall motion towards the centre of the solar system.
+For particles of the opposite sign the motion of a particle that crosses the ecliptic is away from the center of the solar system\footnote{We are not the first to notice this effect.
+It was first shown to exist by Levy in 1976 \cite{Levy:1975p2266,Levy:5p2267}.
+He noted that there should be a large charge asymmetry and that this should exist up to large rigidities - in his case he took it to be up to 30GV, with the high energy cut-off being due to a reduced radial gradients in cosmic ray density at these energies.
+Following LevyÕs work it was argued that the oscillation of the current sheet reduced the effectiveness of the drift along the current sheet, resulting in no modulation above a few GeV.
+We will address this point in section~\ref{lens2}.}.
+Particles that do not cross the ecliptic will complete a full Larmor rotation in the outer heliosphere.
+These particles must reach the centre of the solar system by the processes of convection and diffusion discussed in section \ref{propagation}.
+Therefore we can consider these to be two separate populations of cosmic rays.
+The one population of positively charged cosmic rays that takes a path such as that in figure \ref{ParticlePaths1}, and the second population that reaches the center of the solar system by the much longer (charge symmetric) path of diffusion, convection and drifts in which the local flux is suppressed by the convection effects discussed previously.

-As the Larmor radius decreases with the distance from the center of the solar system we can define the volume within which the particles can travel directly to the center of the solar system.
-The fractional volume is just given by the opening angle:
+The fraction of the interstellar cosmic rays incident on the heliosphere that can follow the paths shown in figure \ref{ParticlePaths1} is proportional to momentum.
+As the Larmor radius increases with the distance from the centre of the solar system (due to the falling magnetic field) we can define the fraction of particles that can travel directly to the centre of the solar system by using the angle $\theta$ shown in figure \ref{ParticlePaths1}: